 Yes, again Zoomorphism, Old English creopan "to move the body near or along the ground as a reptile or insect does" meandering by Old Norse krjupa (to creep) to crooked . . . from a PIE root (yes, the same cunning person).
 In 1300, it meant "move secretly or to evade detection," or "move slowly, feebly, or timorously.”
 Until finally it just decided to be clear: creeping!
 Eventually, the language must be clear!
 Well, somehow clear as justice must be served once in a while in order to prove that it works.

 Creep as a noun was used by Charles Dickens in 1849 in his autobiographic book “David Copperfield” as The creeps "a feeling of dread or revulsion.”
 Considered a masterpiece novel, Dickens mentioned this novel was "a very complicated weaving of truth and invention.”
 I guess the use of CREEPS was used with intent.
 So, in 1886, definitively meant a “despicable person.”

 What is padding and creeeping all about?

 They are about fooling you.
-You can blast your lungs up protesting, trolling, dissing, accusing, manipulating, distorting the truth,lie, theorize about it but you fall for it, over and over again, because you are addicted in padding everything in your life in order to avoid reality.
+You can blast your lungs up protesting, trolling, dissing, accusing, manipulating, distorting the truth,liying, theorizing about it but you fall for it, over and over again, because you are addicted to padding everything in your life to avoid reality.

 In the end, the best use of padding in the modern world is in CSS.
 If you know HTML syntax you will understand what I mean.
-Everything related to the visual layout design of a page needs padding in order to highlight the words, the images and make it easier for your eyes to enjoy whatever is there without cramming it all together.
-I guess, eventually, padding might replace aesthetic?
+Everything related to the visual layout design of a page needs padding to highlight the words, and the images and make it easier for your eyes to enjoy whatever is there without cramming it all together.
+I guess, eventually, padding might replace aesthetics.
 Who knows?